 - Visually evaluate your pets overall attitude and gait.

-- Dental care is an import piece of preventative care to prevent the development of serious systemic disease related to dental disease.
+- Pet dental care is an import piece of preventative care to prevent the development of serious systemic disease related to dental disease.

-- We can also determine if your pet is in extreme dental pain due to tooth infections.
-You may not even realize that they are in pain.
+- We can also determine if your pet is in extreme dental pain due to tooth infections, as you may not even realize that they are in pain.

 - We have state-of-the-art ophthalmology equipment to not only evaluate the cornea but also the inside of the eye.
-Painless eye pressure evaluation is also performed to screen for glaucoma and other abnormal eye pressure conditions
+A painless eye pressure evaluation is also performed to screen for glaucoma and other abnormal eye pressure conditions.

 - Palpate the abdomen making sure organ size is normal and there are no palpable abnormalities.

-- Skin evaluation to screen for allergies, infections, hormonal imbalances, nutritional issues, masses
+- Skin evaluation to screen for allergies, infections, hormonal imbalances, nutritional issues, and masses.

-- heartworm and tick disease test for Lyme Disease, Anaplasmosis and Erlichiosis
+- Heartworm and tick disease test for Lyme disease, anaplasmosis, and ehrlichiosis

 - Complete blood cell count and blood chemistries to establish a baseline for your pet and detect any early changes.

 Vaccinations are not only safe and effective; they are an important and fundamental piece of your pet’s preventative healthcare plan.
 Advances in veterinary immunology have made diseases that once were relatively common and fatal to pets easily preventable.
-There are also vaccines—such as for rabies and other zoonotic diseases—that help protect your family from very dangerous and difficult to treat illnesses.
-Additionally, with each passing year, veterinary science is improving on existent vaccines as well as increasing our ability to prevent an even wider array of contagious diseases.
+There are also vaccines — such as for rabies and other zoonotic diseases — that help protect your family from very dangerous and difficult–to–treat illnesses.
+Additionally, with each passing year, veterinary science is improving on existing pet vaccines as well as increasing our ability to prevent an even wider array of contagious diseases.

 Our vaccination protocol is tailored to American Animal Hospital Association guidelines.

 We recommend annual external and internal parasite control to protect not only your pet but your family as well.
 There are numerous oral and transdermal options with varying intervals of application.
-Our staff can discuss all the options available and develop a personalized program based upon your pet’s rick of exposure.
+Our staff can discuss all the options available and develop a personalized program based on your pet’s risk of exposure.